junxit/us-congress-bills-113/metadata.md

 - 2014-12-04 — Resolution provides for consideration of the Senate amendment to H.R.
 3979; consideration of the bill H.R.
 5759; and consideration of the bill H.R.
 5781.
 - 2014-12-04 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8650)
 - 2014-12-04 — The previous question was ordered pursuant to the rule. (consideration: CR H8649)
+- 2014-12-08 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-12-09 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 626.